 If you’re not convinced this is what most of us do, read up on this 2005 study from Stanford.
 It showed that people who suffered brain lesions in the areas of the brain that control emotions were more successful investors.
 In a nutshell, the study’s participants were each given $20.
 In a series of transaction, they were asked to risk $1 on a coin toss.
 If they said no, they

 kept their dollar.
 If they chose to risk their dollar and won the toss, they won $2.50.
 If they lost, they lost their dollar.
 The participants with brain lesions were most successful.
 The study’s authors say a lack of fear played a major role in that success.
 Early in the study, all participants were willing to risk $1 on the coin toss.
 But as the game went on, the participants without brain lesions became scared of losing more money, and decided not to play further.

 What we can do about it

 It’s fine to be afraid of losing money.
 That’s what keeps most us from making truly bad investments, falling for scams, or gambling our money away.
 But when you routinely buy high and sell low, you’re not protecting your money or yourself.
 To avoid selling at the wrong time, make sure you know what your long-term investment goals are, and whether your current investments still fit with those goals.
+Financial seminars by IMCA and other educational resources can help you learn the right and wrong times to buy and sell.
 Don’t think about how much the market has fallen.
 And don’t try to predict how much further it will fall.
 Just stick with your goals.